South Carolina Income Tax Calculator

 South Carolina income tax applies to single filers, married couples filing jointly, head of household filers and married couples filing separately.
 Bracket thresholds and standard deductions may differ by filing status.

-Is South Carolina reducing its income tax rate?
+Did South Carolina change its income tax in 2026?

 Does South Carolina offer special deductions for retirement income?

 Yes.
-South Carolina is notably retiree-friendly.
-Taxpayers aged 65 and older may deduct up to $15,000 of retirement income from taxable income.
-Taxpayers under 65 may deduct up to $3,000 of qualifying retirement income.
+South Carolina remains retiree-friendly.
+Taxpayers aged 65 and older may deduct up to $15,000 of retirement income, and taxpayers under 65 may deduct up to $3,000 of qualifying retirement income.
 Social Security benefits are fully exempt from South Carolina income tax.
-These deductions are in addition to the standard deduction.
+These deductions are separate from the South Carolina Income Adjusted Deduction.

-What standard deduction do South Carolina filers use?
+What deduction do South Carolina filers use for 2026?

 Official sources